junsu-a/junsu-a.github.io/src/content/posts/adopt-viewer-analytics-tool-on-blog/adopt-viewer-analytics-tool-on-blog-en.md

 ---
-title: 'Adding a Visitor Analytics Tool to My Blog'
+title: 'Adding a Visitor Analytics Tool to My GitHub Pages Blog'
 published: 2025-06-28
 description: "This post introduces how to integrate Google Analytics into a blog built with Astro and GitHub Pages.
 It also includes tips on securely managing your tracking ID using GitHub Actions secrets."
 image: ''